mvdheram/LinkedList/README.md

 Create a linked List in StudentList.cs which can take student objects.

-The list should have the following operations:
+The list has the following operations:

 AddAtEnd:
 A new List element will be added at the end.